Sanglorian/orcus/Orcus Rulebook - current.md

 **Shadow** creatures are tied to the Plane of Shadow.

-**Natural** creatures are native to the Prime Material Plane, i.e. the world.
+**Natural** creatures are native to the Prime Material Plane, the world.

 **Outsider** creatures are at least partially composed of the essence (but not necessarily the material) of some Outer Plane.
 Some creatures start out as some other source and become outsiders when they attain a higher (or lower) state of spiritual existence.